DemetrPI/examtest/README.md

 ![Azure Logo](https://images.credly.com/size/680x680/images/be8fcaeb-c769-4858-b567-ffaaa73ce8cf/image.png)

-*Note: The Azure logo used in this README is the property of Microsoft Corporation.*
+*Note: The Microsoft certification logo used in this README is the property of Microsoft Corporation.*